therealarfu/Sorting-Algorithm/README.md

 A module with many types of sorting system for lists

 ## Future plans
-> We plan to add more types of sorting and fix the bugs if had some.
+> I'm planning to add more types of sorting and fix the bugs if had some.

 ## Overview

-> Data
+> Complexities

 | Algorithm | Best case | Average case | Worst case |
 | --- | --- | --- | --- |